Oualid175/Calculator/ReadMe.md

 RunDeck
 Docker

-To run the app execute:
-1- build image : docker build -t calculator(a name for the image) .
-2- exécuter ton conteneur en mode interactif : docker run -it --rm --name Calculator(a name to container) calculator(the name of the image)
+To run the app execute build image : docker build -t calculator(a name for the image) and then run your container in interactive mode : docker run -it --rm --name Calculator(a name to container) calculator(the name of the image)
-3- have fun